Thursday, December 21, 2017

 We stopped to purchase tickets for Charlie Brown's Christmas ICE!!

-While waiting to go to see the ICE, I meet a teenage girl from Miami.
-She said, I am with my parents and we are staying at Opryland Hotel and we are leaving tomorrow.
+While waiting to go to see the ICE, I met a teenage girl from Miami.
+She said, I am with my parents, and we are staying at Opryland Hotel, and we are leaving tomorrow.
 She had never been through the ICE.
 I told her it was very cold and she would love it very much.
-We said goodbye and Merry Christmas before we stopped to get our pictures made before entering the ICE.
+We said goodbye and wished each other a Merry Christmas before stopping to get our pictures taken before entering the ICE.

 You can enjoy sliding down the ICE!!